TulipaEnergy/TulipaProfileFitting.jl/docs/src/93-example.md

 # Example

 [TulipaProfileFitting.jl](https://github.com/TulipaEnergy/TulipaProfileFitting.jl) is primarily used to fit power production curves of renewable sources such as wind and solar.
-In this example, we have generated a time series for a wind power plant's power production using a method developed in [1].
-The file [wind\_power\_profile.csv](./files/wind_power_profile.csv) contains all the details of the profile.
+In this example, we have generated a time series for a wind power plant's power availability production using a method developed in [1], which is available as a online tool here [Renewables Ninja](https://www.renewables.ninja/).

+The file [wind\_power\_profile.csv](./files/wind_power_profile.csv) contains all the details of the generated profile.

 So, Let's start loading the values from the file!